Annn13/Annn13/README.md

 - Computer Engineering student at the **Costa Rica Institute of Technology (TEC)**
 - Passionate about **software engineering**, **web platforms**, and **interactive systems (Unity/VR)**
 - Currently contributing to university/community projects
-- Seeking an **academic exchange** to strengthen research and project experience in an international setting

 <p>